frederic-perez/AmE-dictionary/data/dictionary.md

 __throw out__ _v_ __1__ To give off; emit: _searchlights throwing out powerful beams._ __2__ To reject or discard: _The committee threw out her proposal._ __3__ To get rid of as useless: _threw out the garbage._ __4__ _informal_ To offer, as a suggestion or plan: _They sat around throwing out names of people they might want to invite to the party._ __5__ To force someone to leave a place or group.
 __throw the kitchen sink__ _Defenses throw the kitchen sink at Bowling Green, searching for weak spots._
 __throw up__ _I might throw up._
-__throwback Thursday__ A social media phenomenon in which older pictures (such as childhood photos) are posted on Thursday with the phrase (often abbreviated "TBT") as an accompanying hashtag or caption. _I’m going to post my second grade class picture for throwback Thursday!_
+__throwback Thursday__ A social media phenomenon in which older pictures (such as childhood photos) are posted on Thursday with the phrase (often abbreviated “TBT”) as an accompanying hashtag or caption. _I’m going to post my second grade class picture for throwback Thursday!_
 __throwback__ _n_ :three::hammer: _Throwback uniform._ _A distinct throwback to the poster covers of the early magazines._
 __throwers__ _n_
 __throws__ _n_